yihao-liu/Gene-Technology-HS2023/README.md

 ### Usage

+1. Download the Data:
+   Before running the notebook, you need to download the data folder required for this project.
+Get the data from [this link](https://codeocean.com/capsule/3003146/tree/v1).
+Make sure to place it in the appropriate directory within your project folder.

-1. Launch Jupyter Notebook:
+2. Launch Jupyter Notebook:
     ```
     jupyter notebook
     ```
 This will open a new page in your web browser with a list of files in your current directory.

-2. Navigate to the `MLinPharma_showcase.ipynb` file and click on it to open.
+3. Navigate to the `Gene_Technology_showcase.ipynb` file and click on it to open.

-3. Once inside the notebook, you can run each cell by clicking on it and pressing `Shift+Enter`.
+4. Once inside the notebook, you can run each cell by clicking on it and pressing `Shift+Enter`.
 This will execute the code inside the cell and move to the next one.

 For a more detailed guide on using Jupyter Notebooks, please refer to the [official Jupyter documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).

 ## To-Do

-- [ ] Upload and verify the `environment.yml` file.
+- [ ] Verify the `environment.yml` file.
 - [ ] Clean up and organize the files contained in the project.
-- [ ] Upload necessary test data.

 ## Acknowledgments